-Smith has been variously reported to be transitioning out of the post at the end of the year or leaving on a yet-to-be-determined date.
+Smith has been variously reported to be transitioning out of the post at the end of the year, or leaving on a date yet to be determined.
 He has been with Ticketmaster for 17 years.

-A spokeswoman confirmed Smith’s resignation but offered no comment from the company, which is based in Hollywood and owned by Live Nation Entertainment Inc.
+A Ticketmaster spokeswoman confirmed Smith's resignation but offered no further comment from the company, which based in Hollywood and owned by Live Nation.

-Smith’s resignation comes less than two months after a Ticketmaster management restructuring that promoted him from president to global chairman overseeing Ticketmaster’s business across 31 international markets, including North America.
+Smith’s resignation comes less than two months after a Ticketmaster management restructuring that promoted him from president to global chairman to oversee Ticketmaster’s business across 31 international markets, including North America.

-In that restructuring, Chief Operating Officer and President Amy Howe became global chief operating officer and Mark Yovich was elevated from international president to president of Ticketmaster’s global business.
-Yovich will remain global president, and Howe will continue as chief operating officer.
+In that shakeup Chief Operating Officer and President Amy Howe became global chief operating officer and Mark Yovich was elevated from international president to president of Ticketmaster’s global business.
+Yovich will remain global president and Howe will continue as chief operating officer.

 Live Nation and Ticketmaster were reportedly hit with another round of layoffs and furloughs in early September.